wing5wong/artisan-whs-static/source/_news/2020-01-14_cricket-central-districts-wins-under-15-tournament-at-whanganui-festival.md

 That triggered a collapse through Christchurch's lower order, save for Abby McKissock (14) hitting a couple of boundaries, as Apperley (2-12) continued her great form - getting consecutive clean-bowls to be sitting on a hat-trick, which was survived.

-Stent (1-23) was called to bowl the last over, and at one point it looked like she might keep Christchurch from even reaching 130, after bowling Maddie Iro (9) at 127-8.
+**Stent (1-23) was called to bowl the last over**, and at one point it looked like she might keep Christchurch from even reaching 130, after bowling Maddie Iro (9) at 127-8.

 However, a wide and a couple of extra runs from a run out chance that ricocheted away from the stumps saw Christchurch reach a defendable 132-8.